sandbach/british-birds/README.md

 # British birds Anki deck

 This is an [Anki](https://docs.ankiweb.net) deck with information for 265 British birds, sourced from the [RSPB](https://www.rspb.org.uk/).

-It is similar to [my BSL deck](https://github.com/sandbach/bsl-gcse).
+The deck is available on [AnkiWeb](https://ankiweb.net/shared/info/1765597979).